ericmjl/thesis/text/02-algorithm.md

 For each of the major steps in the algorithm developed in this thesis, the time complexity is outlined below:

-- Pairwise distance matrix computations require $n^2$ comparisons.
+- Pairwise distance matrix computations is of $O(n^2)$ complexity.
 - Finding maximal edges again requires $n^2$ comparisons to be made.
 - In the 2nd search for source pairs, given $s$ segments and $n$ isolates, in the worst case scenario, we have to check all isolates for the source pairs.
 Thus, we require ${s}\choose{2}$ $n^2$ comparisons in the worst-case scenario. (#DOUBLECHECK!)

-Given this analysis, the time complexity of the algorithm outlined in this thesis should be $O(n^2)$.
+Given this analysis, and ignoring the $s$ term (which is the number of segments for a given virus), the time complexity of the algorithm outlined in this thesis should be $O(n^2)$.